Why Choose Evertrek

 One heck of an acclimatisation day!

-The Journey Starts here - We'll get up early and have our breakfast on the go as we take the spectacular early morning drive through the Sacred Valley of the Incas.
+The Journey Starts here - We'll get up early and have your breakfast on the go as we take the spectacular early morning drive through the Sacred Valley of the Incas.
 Once we cross the bridge and hit the trails, you'll step onto one of the most famous and historic treks on the planet.
 The Inca Trail!

 Today's route will take us along the Urubamba river, passing Inca farming terraces with the towering peaks above providing company for the journey along the valley.
 It's slow and steady today but we'll climb the steep paths to the first awesome viewpoint and the archaeological site of the Inca ruins of Llaqtapata.